310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% endbubble %}

 {% bubble Hajime %}
-Hnn… W-We really weren't imagining it then.
+Mmm… W-We really weren't imagining it then.
 It’s still scary, but it was the right choice to check what's going on.

 If there’s a scream, then it must mean someone’s in trouble, right?